UTI treatment available online today

 What is the fastest way to cure a UTI?

 Prescription UTI antibiotics is the fastest and most effective way to cure a UTI.
 They usually begin working quickly to take care of uncomfortable symptoms.
 UTI antibiotics can completely get rid of a urinary tract infection in a few days, but you may start feeling better sooner than that.
-After your diagnosis, a board-licensed doctor at PlushCare can prescribe UTI antibiotics online for treatment of UTI if you qualify.
+After your diagnosis, one of our board-licensed doctors can prescribe UTI antibiotics online for treatment of UTI if you qualify.

 While antibiotics are often prescribed as a UTI treatment, an uncomplicated UTI may go away on its own.
 However, it is often more challenging to get rid of a UTI without antibiotics.
 Left untreated, urinary tract infections can spread and cause kidney infections, which is why it’s important to seek treatment as soon as possible.